-Requests from parents for places outside a normal age group will be considered carefully e.g. having missed education due to ill health, etc. Each case will be considered on its own merits and circumstances.
-However cases will not normally be agreed without a consensus that to do so would be in the pupil's interests between the parents and any relevant professionals asked for their opinion on the case by the governing body.
-Those refused places outside the normal age group will be informed of their statutory right to appeal
+Requests from parents for places outside a normal age group will be considered carefully e.g. for those who have missed education due to ill health.
+Each case will be considered on its own merits and circumstances and a decision made based on what is in the pupil's best interests.
+It is recommended that parents discuss their wishes with the head teacher in advance of applying for a place.
+The governing board may ask relevant professionals for their opinion.
+If a place in the requested age group is refused, but one in the normal age group is offered, then there is no right of appeal.